Shreyans-704/React--Js/readme.md

 The "manifest.json" file is a crucial part of a web application, especially for Progressive Web Apps (PWAs).
 It provides metadata about the application, such as its name, icons, theme colors, and how it should behave when installed on a user's device. it helps the website to open on a phone .

+use this website for taking components for Website :- https://www.devui.io/components/product

 // Starting of the project :-